 Financial assets that have no expectation of recovering either the entire outstanding amount or a proportion thereof are written off.
 Hence, the gross carrying amount of the financial asset is reduced and the amount of the loss is recognized in the income statement as Credit losses, net.
 Financial assets are generally written off when it is determined that the outstanding debt cannot be collected anymore as the borrower does not have assets or sources of income that could be used to repay the amounts subject to write-offs.
 To determine whether the outstanding debt cannot be collected anymore, all significant counterparty relationships are reviewed periodically.
 This evaluation considers current information and events related to the counterparty, such as the counterparty experiencing significant financial difficulty or a breach of contract, for example, default or delinquency in principal payments.
-Financial assets that are written off could still be subject to enforcement activities in order to attempt to recover the receivables due.
-For information on the written-off loans subject to enforcement activities, see note 18 Loans to the public.
+Financial assets that are written off could still be subject to enforcement activities, see note 18 Loans to the public.